SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.10.md

 - More consistent with the free text filter.
 - Easier to define a precise filter.

-#### Dashboards app / Low-code apps: 'Return no rows when feed is empty' option replaced by a triple-state option [ID_34280]
+#### Dashboards app / Low-Code Apps: 'Return no rows when feed is empty' option replaced by a triple-state option [ID_34280]

 <!-- MR 10.3.0 - FR 10.2.10 -->